 Room and Board

 In Skagway, seasonal employee housing is the limiting factor.
 It is NOT like other tourist areas where "on-the-economy" housing is generally available.
 If you have or are able to arrange your own housing you have a distinct advantage.
 Camping out for the summer is not an option with us.
 While it is doable, life in a tent is much too hard to provide the great customer service our guests have come to expect.

 We have about 8-10 beds available.
 Rooms are 2 employees (of the same gender) per room with access to common toilet facilities and a limited kitchen.
 If we are able to offer you housing, that will be explicitly explained in your written job offer.

-The cost for our company housing is $300 per month prorated on your employment.
+The cost for our company housing is $500 per month private occupancy ($250/month pp double occupancy) prorated on your employment.
 There is a $100 additional damage deposit collected $50/pay period until satisfied and refunded at check-out if the room is returned as found in good order.
 In addition to the room, you'll receive a basket of linens & towels, for your use while in the housing.
 We have a communal washer/dryer available.
 Employees are expected to clean up after themselves.
-The Inn provides daily service to tidy up the bathroom and kitchen area.
+The Inn provides limited service to tidy up the bathroom and kitchen area.
 We also provide Wi-Fi Internet connection to the housing area.